 The development of the metaverse will create a new virtual world in which people can experience innovative interaction, entertainment and work.
 And, financial transactions will certainly be in demand there as well as in the real world, but from the users’ point of view, it should be free from territorial, temporal or spatial boundaries.

 The metaverse will definitely become the next milestone in the extension of financial services.

-Disruption caused by the metaverse will require a transition from a mono-dimensional market to a volumetric digital space, consisting of multiple dimensions with different rules of interaction in general ruled by a creator economy.
+Disruption caused by the metaverse will require a transition from a mono-dimensional market to a volumetric digital space, consisting of multiple dimensions with different rules of interaction in general ruled by a creative economy.
 Instead of the two familiar coordinates, such as range of features and the network of branches, the financial industry will have to adopt unique coordinates of multiple connected virtual worlds in which users can easily create new virtual stuff that can be sold or exchanged.

 After all, in an unbelievable digital world, equally unbelievable financial services will be in demand.
 In time, overall metaverse capitalization will greatly surpass the real world.
 And, the only way to identify and prepare for such a demand is to start building up financial competencies in the metaverse today.
 But, there is no need to rush; just take your time.